DeyanIliev/DeyanIliev/README.md

 - 👋 Hi, I’m @DeyanIliev
 - 👀 I’m interested in programming and games.
-- 🌱 I’m currently learning java basics.
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on finding mate to help me doing projects and learning more and more;
 - 📫 How to reach me : deyan_iliev@yahoo.com